muksiddheswar/Grocery-Shop/README.md

 # GroceryShop

-The various entities contituting the store are as follows:
+The various entities constituting the store are as follows:

 **Product**: A grocery store will have products.
 The product is characterized by three properties, the name, the price and a unique barcode id.
 A grocery store can have multiple pieces of the same product.
 There are classes representing clients and shopping baskets.
 The basket can contain multiple products and is associated with a client.
 The client is allowed to: